promagen/windows/README.md

 ## Example
 This is example of usage [Apicra](https://www.apicra.com) and [Apiexec](https://www.apiexec.com) in [ProMaGen](https://www.promagen.com) application.

-With [API Foundation](https://www.apifoundation.com/) ecosystem to execute fast as possible any application in any environment.
+The concept based on [API Foundation](https://www.apifoundation.com/) ecosystem to execute fast as possible any application in any environment.

 In this example we are using 3 packages:
 + sourcode of [promagen one](https://github.com/promagen/one.git)